Back To Listing

 - Finding No.

-This weekly ANZ-Roy Morgan Consumer Confidence Rating is based on 1,494 online and telephone interviews conducted Australia-wide with men and women aged 14 and over the weekend April 3/4, 2021.
+This weekly ANZ-Roy Morgan Consumer Confidence Rating is based on 1,494 online and telephone interviews conducted Australia-wide with men and women aged 14 during the week of March 28 – April 3, 2022.

 Current financial conditions